-Over the last seven years I have been leading a number of projects, proposals and pitches for several top enterprise clients, spanning verticals like medical, food and beverage, chemicals, travel, luxury and media.
-Most of them are Italy-based global brands, with a strong industrial heritage and a growing business abroad.
+Over the last seven years I have been leading a number of projects, proposals and pitches for several top enterprise clients, spanning several verticals like healthcare, consumer goods, retail, food and beverage, chemicals, travel, luxury and media.
+Many of them are Italy-based global brands with a strong industrial heritage.
 I do it coordinating multi-disciplinary teams of creatives, UX designers, strategists, digital marketing specialists and developers.
-I travel regularly to client premises in Milan, Turin, Rome and Parma, as well as to some of the main european agency studios, namely London, Cologne and Amsterdam.
-Albeit at a different pace, all of these companies are changing or will change because of what we are being used to label “Digital Transformation”.
-My reviews of Rogers 2016 and Westerman et al 2014 are available here – both of these books are among the key references on the topic.
+I travel regularly to client premises in Milan, Rome and Turin, as well as to some of the main European Sapient studios, especially London.
+Albeit at a different pace, all of these companies are changing or will change because of what we are being used to label “Digital Transformation” (right on this topic, I have here my reviews of Rogers 2016 and Westerman et al 2014, both great books on the topic.

 From 2004 to 2010 I have been a freelance.
 I spent most of this time working in international R&D large projects on mobile and wireless technologies.
 I immersed myself in the analysis and prototyping of applications and services that later on have been made popular by smartphones and social media.
 In doing so, I had the opportunity to face the challenges of pre-competitive market stages, research funding and the politics of industrial alliances.